Here are a few activities to consider during your stay:

 EXHIBITS, LOCAL LECTURES, and Guides

 Explorer’s Cottage has an exhibition space on the first floor where photos from the region and other northern geographic areas are shown, as well as rotating art work such as drawings and paintings.
-The included local lecture series includes lectures or guided tours from locals who have experience with milk farming or as guides at the Alexander Graham Bell Museum, as well as practical information about the area, wildlife, local way of life, and local history.
-Locals can also provide guests with information about the best fishing spots for certain fish or even offer private fishing tours.
-Locals are also available for private cooking lessons, country skills workshops for work such as canning and pruning, as well as lessons on woodworking and beekeeping.
-In limited circumstances, iPhone and DSLR photography and art workshops are offered.
+The included local lecture series includes lectures or guided tours of practical information about the area, wildlife, local way of life, and local history.
+Locals can also provide guests with information about the best fishing spots for certain fish.
 Custom sightseeing itineraries can be created for guests interested in photography.